robboyett/Becoming-an-AI-designer/README.md

 - For detailed instructions on contributing, please see the CONTRIBUTING.md file.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.
+TLDR you can clone, copy, edit and distribute as you see fit.

 ## Acknowledgements
 A special thank you to all the contributors who have made this project possible.